Explicit Solution to the Constant Radial Acceleration Problem: Abstract

 \section{Abstract}

-We consider the constant radial acceleration problem.
-While the problem is known to be integrable and has received some recent attention in an orbital mechanics context, a closed form explicit solution, relating the state variables to an anomaly, has eluded all researchers so far.
-We show how such a solution exists and is elegantly expressed in terms of the Weierstrass elliptic and related functions $\wp$,$\zeta$ and $\sigma$.
-We show how previously known facts can be derived from the new explicit solution and discuss new insights such an approach reveal.
+While the constant radial acceleration problem is known to be integrable and has received some recent attention in an orbital mechanics context, a closed form explicit solution, relating the state variables to a time parameter, has eluded all researchers so far.
+It is here shown how such a solution exists and is elegantly expressed in terms of the Weierstrass elliptic and related functions.
+Previously known facts can be derived from the new explicit solution and new insights are revealed.